Graduate Application Instructions

 Please upload a copy of your passport.

 USF is not currently accepting applications from online students who reside in Alabama*, Arkansas*, Delaware, Iowa*, Kentucky, Maryland*, Minnesota, New Mexico (DNP, MPH, MSIM, MSN), North Carolina*, Ohio (MPH, MSIM), Oregon and Wisconsin*.
-Additionally, USF is not currently accepting applications for online students for the MSN and DNP online programs who reside in Maine, New York, North Dakota, Oklahoma, Rhode Island and Tennessee.
+Additionally, USF is not currently accepting applications for online students for the MSN and DNP online programs who reside in Louisiana, Maine, New York, North Dakota, Oklahoma, Rhode Island and Tennessee.
 Note, residents of states where USF is not authorized for online education may attend USF courses and programs at any of our California based campuses. *States with asterisks (*) are states where USF does not intend on seeking authorization.
-Please check back for changes in status for all other states.
-For detailed information, go here.
+Please check back for changes in status for all other states, or learn more about state authorization here.